Security FAQs

 What is the benefit of Exalate's single-tenant architecture compared to a multi-tenant one?

-A single-tenant application, in the context of integration software, is an application that is related to only one task management system.
-A multi-tenant application on the other hand allows using one infrastructure to connect with multiple task management systems.
+A single-tenant application, in the context of integration software, is an application that is related to only one system.
+A multi-tenant application on the other hand allows using one infrastructure to connect with multiple systems.
+So, whenever considering an integration solution, one should pay attention to the tenancy of the proposition.

-All software has bugs either because of improper development, configuration mistakes, or any other reason.
-The recent breaches at Lastpass and Octa show that protecting information is a Herculean task.
+All software has bugs, either because of improper development, configuration mistakes, or any other reason.
+The recent breaches at LastPass and Octa show that protecting information is a Herculean task.
 Integration software is more complex as it needs to take care of many diverse aspects and information paths.

-How is Exalate cloud protected?
+How is Exalate Cloud protected?

 How does Exalate encrypt my data?

 Any customer data in the Exalate cloud is encrypted in transit and at rest.
 Offline backups are encrypted for each tenant.
-Furthermore, Exalate Cloud ensures that every node is totally separated from any other node including - computing resources, file storage, database storage, and network path.
+Furthermore, Exalate Cloud ensures that every node is totally separated from any other node, including computing resources, file storage, database storage, and network path.

 Where is my data hosted?